Code-Institute-Submissions/hardingrichard-pp5-diabetes-prediction_JanResub/README.md

 The following hypothesis will help guide the direction of data analysis for the above dataset.
 * Based off of my understanding of diabetes, High blood sugar levels are likely to be a primary predictor of the outcome of a diabetes diagnosis.
     * Visualisation to be used to show glucose levels and correlation to diabetes
+* I predict that Age will have an affect on the correlation of diabetes
+* I also predict that BMI may hold some weight in the prediction of diabetes
 * Biomarkers such as blood pressure and skin thickness will likely hold a low level of correlation for whether or not a patient has diabetes.
 * Due to the dataset being fairly small in size and splitting the data between train and test, may pose difficulties in achieving a high accuracy score.